 In 2015, Daiichi Sankyo agreed to pay the United States and state Medicaid programs $39 million to resolve allegations that the company violated the False Claims Act (FCA) by paying kickbacks in an effort to induce physicians to prescribe several of its drugs, including Benicar.
-The AKS is designed to prohibit payments or other incentives to physicians that will unduly influence their independent medical judgment in ordering and prescribing drugs.

-In this case, Daiichi was accused of paying physicians improper kickbacks in the form of speaker fees as part of Daiichi’s Physician Organization and Discussion programs, which ran from January 2005 to March 2011, as well as other speaker programs run from January 2004 to February 2011.
+In this case, Daiichi was accused of paying physicians improper kickbacks in the form of speaker fees as part of Daiichi’s Physician Organization and Discussion programs, which ran from January 2005 to March 2011, as well as other speaker programs from January 2004 to February 2011.

 Some of the speaker programs were also coupled with lavish dinners, each costing more than $140 per person.